-5.3.116 Guidance on dealing with customers who lack, or are losing, capacity to manage their affairs, covering Powers of Attorney; Court of Protection Orders; and Appointeeship, are set out in a BBA leaflet, "Guidance for people wanting to manage a bank account for someone else", which can be obtained from the British Bankers' Association at www.bba.org.uk. (see also paragraphs 5.3.97 - 5.3.101).
+5.3.116 Guidance on dealing with customers who lack, or are losing, capacity to manage their affairs, covering Powers of Attorney; Court of Protection Orders; and Appointeeship, are set out in a BBA leaflet, "Guidance for people wanting to manage a bank account for someone else" available at https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/515055/Guidance-for-people-wanting-to-manage-a-bank-account-for-someone-else.pdf (see also paragraphs 5.3.97 - 5.3.101).
 Although this leaflet is directed at banks, its contents have more general application.